Center for Inquiry — Buffalo, NY

 Debbie Goddard is the outreach director at the Center for Inquiry in Amherst, NY.
 She is also the director of African Americans for Humanism.
 Before working for CFI, she participated in local freethought groups in the greater Philadelphia region and helped organize and support campus groups internationally as a student volunteer.
 She has also been involved with progressive issues and LGBT activism.

-Debbie’s first experience with organized freethought was in 2000, when she traveled to Amherst, New York, for a Center for Inquiry Student Leadership Conference.
+Debbie’s first experience with organized freethought was in 2000, when she traveled to Amherst for a CFI Student Leadership Conference.
 Inspired by the experience, she began attending freethought, humanist, atheist, and skeptic group meetings in the greater Philadelphia region, including in New York City, New Jersey, and central Pennsylvania.
 She also started a CFI-affiliated campus group at her college.

 In June 2006, CFI hired Debbie as a field organizer, allowing her to utilize her grassroots organizing experience working with campus and community groups.
-In 2012, she was promoted to director of outreach, and now oversees CFI's U.S. branches in addition to the international campus outreach program.
+In 2012, she was promoted to director of outreach, and now oversees CFI's U.S. branches and international campus outreach program.